 Mental alertness becomes dull with this condition, and the person affected might experience hallucinations.
 Persons with Parkinson’s disease have a higher risk of developing Lewy body dementia.

 Frontotemporal disorders result from neuron damage in the frontal and temporal lobes of the brain.
 The frontal lobes are behind your forehead, and the temporal lobes are behind your ears.
-In this disorder, the lobes atrophy as neurons die, and the atrophy causes a negative effect on behaviors that are controlled by these regions of the brain.
+Neurons die and atrophy causes negative behavior affect.

-It is a form of dementia that develops from multiple brain diseases.
-These diseases are recognized as frontotemporal dementia (FTD).
-Dementia that is associated with FTD is actually most common in people who are under age 60.
-Additional parts of the brain are affected as the disease progresses.
+It is a form of dementia that develops from multiple brain diseases known as frontotemporal dementia (FTD).
+Dementia associated with FTD is most common in people under the age of 60.

-Dementia is difficult to diagnose, since a number of its symptoms are also common to multiple diseases.
-Though the conditions mentioned above are irreversible, some symptoms can be addressed and treatment will often slow down its progression.
+Dementia is difficult to diagnose since a number of its symptoms are also common in multiple diseases.
+Dementia is irreversible, but treatments can slow symptoms and progression.

-The type of dementia treatment will depend on a proper diagnosis.
-A doctor will determine whether the patient’s dementia is caused by an underlying condition, such as a vitamin deficiency or a problematic thyroid condition.
+The type of dementia treatment will depend on a proper diagnosis and rule out any underlying conditions (e.g. vitamin deficiency or thyroid conditions).

 Memory Disorder and Dementia Care in New York City

-Metro Medical Direct’s transitional care and memory disorders program assists patients who are dealing with memory loss and cognitive impairment.
+Metro Medical Direct’s transitional care and memory disorders program assists patients dealing with memory loss and cognitive impairment and types of dementia.
 If you or a loved one has been diagnosed with a memory disorder, Dr. Raymond Zakhari, NP, will address the symptoms and the early signs of dementia.

 Patients will benefit from a memory evaluation.
 Call us today at (917) 484-2709 for more information or to request an appointment.
 We look forward to partnering with you in home-based healthcare so you can continue enjoying life independently.